Climateyousheng/Birthday/README.md

 # Forked and cloned from 'https://Musaddiqeadil/Birthday.git'
 This might be a good start of the website we are planning to built.

+# Testing
+We found this is more like a website to automatically get birthday wishes for you own rather than collecting wishes from others.